-A behavioral health emergency occurs when the member is:
+A behavioral health emergency occurs when the member is any of the following:

 - Suicidal.

 - Homicidal.

 - Violent towards others.

 - Suffering a precipitous decline in functional impairment and is unable to take care of activities of daily living.

 - Alcohol or drug dependent with signs of severe withdrawal.